 Process Timing Step 1 Organization submits a Partnership Request Form, project description, Outreach Estimates Form, and Partnership Request Budget Form to DHHS Any time Step 2 DHHS reviews all requests.
 Organizations may be contacted with questions or suggested revisions.
 A meeting or site visit may be requested.
-Two to four weeks Step 3 Once approved contracts are developed and emailed to partner organizations.
-The organization prints two copies for signatures or, requests two copies via mail.
-Three copies are necessary if the amount is over \$48,000.
-Two to three weeks Step 4 Step 4 The contract is signed by the partner and returned to DHHS with proof of insurance (see insurance guidelines below).
+Two to four weeks Two to three weeks Step 4 Step 4 The contract is signed by the partner and returned to DHHS with proof of insurance (see insurance guidelines below).
 Step 5 For contracts of \$48,000 or less, DHHS signs the contract and returns one copy of the signed contract to the partner.
-One to two weeks Other Contracts for more than \$48,000 do not follow this process and a approval by the Board of Supervisors (BOS).
-Partners are request attend the BOS meeting when their contract is reviewed.
+One to two weeks Contract For contracts of \$48,000 or less.
+Complete Three months Other Contracts for more than \$48,000 do not follow this pro- and require approval by the Board of Supervisors (BO Partners are requested to attend the BOS meeting whe their contract is reviewed.
 Contact the Outreach Coordinator